Simplified and Generalized Masked Diffusion for Discrete Data: Experimental Details

-We used the same linear masking schedule as in previous experiments in all reported results.
-We have observed that the cosine schedule leads to better sample quality so we used it instead for visualizing samples from the model.
+We used the same linear masking schedule as in previous experiments in all likelihood results.
 We used the same U-Net plus self-attention architectures from the continuous diffusion model described in \citet{kingma2021variational} for CIFAR-10, except that we did not use Fourier feature inputs and added an additional input embedding layer with embedding size the same as the hidden dimension of the model.
-For ImageNet $64\times 64$, we reduced the number of residual blocks from 64 to 48 and add 12 additional diffusion transformer~\citep{peebles2023scalable} blocks with 768 hidden dimension and 12 heads in the middle.
+For ImageNet $64\times 64$, we reduced the number of residual blocks (in one side of the U-Net structure) from 64 to 48 and added a 12-layer diffusion transformer~\citep{peebles2023scalable} with 768 hidden dimension and 12 heads in the middle.

-We used AdamW optimizer with learning rate 0.0002 and weight decay factor 0.01 for both datasets.
+For both datasets we used AdamW optimizer and trained for 2M iterations.
+We used learning rate 0.0004, batch size 256, weight decay factor 0.01 for CIFAR-10 and learning rate 0.0002, batch size 512, weight decay factor 0.03 for ImageNet 64$\times$64.
 The learning rate follows a cosine annealing after 100 warm up steps.
-The batch size is 128 for CIFAR-10 and 512 for ImageNet 64$\times$64.
-Our CIFAR-10 model is trained on 16 TPU-v5 lite for 24 hours.
-Our ImageNet-$64\times64$ model is trained on 256 TPU-v4 for 2 days.
+Our CIFAR-10 model is trained on 32 TPU-v5 lite for 24 hours.
+Our ImageNet-$64\times64$ model is trained on 256 TPU-v5 lite for 3.5 days.

+As explained in \Cref{sec:sampling}, we have observed that the cosine schedule leads to better sample quality so we used it to train a cheaper model for sample visualization.
+This model differs from the one that achieves best likelihood in that we used 8 residual blocks (in one side of the UNet structure) and a 20-layer diffusion transformer in the middle.
+All other configurations are kept the same.